-We love Great Northern beans.
+We love great northern white beans.
 I always had them as a kid with corn bread.
-We always like to make them when we have leftover ham.
+This is one of our go-to recipes when we have leftover ham.

-- Before cooking dry beans check beans, go through them for small rocks or bad-looking beans that are discolored.
-Once sorted, rinse in cold water.
+- Before cooking dry beans, be sure to check the beans.
+Go through them for small rocks or bad-looking beans that are discolored.
+Once sorted, rinse them in cold water.

 Some people soak beans overnight.
-Beans will triple in size when soaked and cooked so make sure you have a big enough pot.
+The beans will triple in size when soaked and cooked, so make sure you have a big enough pot.
 I always use a Dutch oven for my beans.
 I don't soak the beans; the purpose of soaking is to cut down the time for cooking.
 I always cook beans for hours to get all the flavor into them.
-Don't overcook them because they will turn to mush.
+Don't overcook them, however, because then they will turn to mush.

-Pour boiling water over beans and soak for one hour.
+- Pour boiling water over beans and soak for 1 hour.

 - Cover with water at least 3 inches above beans.